 - Facilities in New York City are also encouraged to review the NYC Coastal Storm Operations Overview for Healthcare Facilities, which includes information about planning assumptions, key government actions, and anticipated timelines

-- Facilities may also wish to review GNYHA’s Patient Evacuation Toolkit, which has resources developed via a collaborative workgroup process that address patient bed matching, the availability of critical clinical and demographic information in the transport process, and the sharing of medical information between sending and receiving facilities
+- Facilities may also wish to review the attached GNYHA’s Patient Evacuation Toolkit, which has resources developed via a collaborative workgroup process that address patient bed matching, the availability of critical clinical and demographic information in the transport process, and the sharing of medical information between sending and receiving facilities

 In the event of a coastal storm threat in the New York region, GNYHA will share relevant information with members, monitor member impact through the Sit Stat 2.0 situational awareness platform, and activate its own emergency staffing plan in order to meet member needs.